sokolster/ros-adlist-ram/README.md

 ## Installation

 ### 1. Upload Scripts to the Router
-Download the scripts from GitHub to your MikroTik router using `/tool fetch`, or manual with Files
+Download the scripts from GitHub to your MikroTik router using `/tool fetch`, or manual to RAM with Files.

 ```shell
 /tool fetch url="https://raw.githubusercontent.com/sokolster/ros-adlist-ram/refs/heads/main/scripts/adlist-update.rsc"